 But remember to ditch that ego and cool tempers with romance and humour.
 So indulge in romantic gestures, ‘date nights’ and some passionate bedroom antics to work up that magic again.

 Give space to your significant other and wear your creative cap.
 Sometimes just the right gesture, a raised eyebrow, a smile, a hug or a funny conversation is all that one needs to set the equation right.
 So don’t hold back.
+One of the biggest adjustments in married life is to know how to make up after a fight, even if you’re still holding your ground.

 3. There will be relatives and unsolicited advice, galore